rmarable/ParallelClusterMaker/README.md

 $ ./make-pcluster.py -N test01 -O rmarable -E rodney.marable@gmail.com -A us-east-1a --cluster_lifetime="0:12:0"
 ```

-A notification will be sent to cluster_owner_email when a stack destruction
+A notification will be sent to cluster_owner_email over SNS when a cluster
-event has occurred.
-The user should then run the local kill-pcluster script
+stack termination event occurrs.
+The user can then run kill-pcluster.py to
-to remove any artifacts associated with the now-dead stack from the local
+remove artifacts associated with the deleted stack from the local environment.
-environment.

 By default, any EFS or FSxL file systems associated with this cluster will
 also be terminated along with the cluster stack.
 For FXSxL, this behavior